The Greenland Community Ice Information Service covers the following areas of benefit:

 With the assistance of the Copernicus Marine Service, Polar View has now extended the Community Ice Information Service to Greenland.

-The first demonstration has been in the community of Qaanaaq.
+The first demonstration was in the community of Qaanaaq.
+The service is being extended to all communities in Greenland.